bobthemighty/codefiend-site/content/a-fair-pay-review-process.md

 <!-- more -->

 I'd like to claim there's some very clever backronym here, but actually it was introduced to me by a guy named Steve.
-It's almost certainly not original, bceause it's actually common sense.
+It's almost certainly not original, because it's actually common sense.

 # TL;DR